LBHackney-IT/document-evidence-store-frontend/README.md

 In order to run the integration tests, you need to:

-1. Navigate to the `.env` file and comment out (by adding a `#`) the DOCUMENTS_API_BASE_URL and uncomment the one specified in that file.
+1. Navigate to the `.env` file and comment out (by adding a `#`) the DOCUMENTS_API_BASE_URL and EVIDENCE_API_BASE_URL.
+Uncomment the one specified for intergration tests.
-2. Make sure that evidence-api is not running.
+2. Make sure that documents-api and evidence-api are not running.
-3. In the terminal, run `npm run dev-mock`
+3. In the terminal, run `npm run dev-mock`.
+This will run the application and the Mocks Server networking layer.
 4. Open up a new terminal and run `npm run test:e2e:dev` (or `npm run test:e2e:ci` to run in terminal and not UI)

 A new Cypress UI will open.
 You will need to click on 'Run x integration tests'.
 The tests will take a little longer than the unit tests.
 Close the window when they're all finished.